FredEkstrand/Temperature-Value-Type/README.md

 ![Version 1.0.0](https://img.shields.io/badge/Version-1.0.0-brightgreen.svg) ![Licence MIT](https://img.shields.io/badge/Licence-MIT-blue.svg)

 # Overview
-This project takes the idea of temperature as a numeric type defined in the .Net Framework to a defined type.
+This project takes the idea of temperature as a defined type in the .Net Framework.

 #### Features
 The Temperature value type have the following features: